6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 We recommend supportive sneakers/running shoes, that you will use on arrival and departure day, as well as for the evenings.

 It is recommended to pack your gear in a backpack.
-Many of the towns have simple dirt or rocky roads which are not exactly ideal for pulling luggage with wheels.
-If you do not own a backpack, prefer a duffle bag over a hard shell suitcase.
-When based in Ilulissat or Kangerlussuaq only, a suitcase could be used.
+Many towns have simple dirt or rocky roads which are not ideal for pulling luggage with wheels.
+If you do not own a backpack, a duffle bag is preferable to a hard-shell suitcase.
+A suitcase can be used if you are staying only in Kangerlussuaq, Ilulissat, or Nuuk, where airport transfers are included.
+Please be prepared to carry your luggage on stairs or uneven ground, as many accommodations do not have elevators.

 In summer in Greenland, the midnight sun is out 24 hours a day.
 Couple this never-ending daylight with the fact that there are no trees for shade - as well as with the reflection off the water and nearby icebergs - and you’ve got yourself the equation for some fierce sun exposure.
 It is recommended to bring sunscreen, lip balm and sunglasses, and, if you like, a hat with a visor.